craigsturgis/craigsturgisdotcomblog/source/_posts/2016-02-17-the-tools-vs-end-product-spectrum.markdown

 The question I'm asking myself and other makers of software these days is: what are your favorite tools now?
 What is the next tool you are looking to learn how to use?
 Now, what are the things you can *make* with those tools that you couldn't before?
 I want to hear everyone's answers to those questions - and the more I tease that question out, the more I think there might be an underserved community on the other side.

-If this resonates with you, email me.
-I think there are more of us than you might think, and we might be able to help each other and our friends colleagues build better things.
+If this resonates with you, [email me][6].
+I think there are more of us than you might think, and we might be able to help each other and our friends and colleagues build better things.

+[6]: mailto:cs@craigsturgis.com